-- 1. The implementation of the competency- based curriculum was hurriedly done before the majority of the teachers were trained on its contents and teaching methods. - 2.
-The data suggested that inadequate training of teachers will hinder most of them from obtaining a solid base of essential knowledge of Competency-Based curriculum. - 3.
-The study has concluded that most pre-primary, grade one, two, and three teachers have not been trained on the CBC and the few that have attended training workshops have not been adequately trained. - 4.
-Teachers were generally negative about CBC implementation and the training sessions. - 5.
-The implementation of CBC is faced by untold hiccups for example lack of adequate knowledge, skills on CBC and teaching approaches among the teachers, Lack of adequate approved textbooks for teachers and learners, Lack of teachers instructional materials.
+- 1. The implementation of the Competency- Based Curriculum was hurriedly done before the majority of the lecturers were retooled on the contents and teaching methodology. - 2.
+The data suggested that inadequate retooling of lecturers will hinder most of them from obtaining a solid base of essential knowledge of Competency Based Curriculum. - 3.
+The study has concluded that most public universities lecturers were not retool on the CBC and the few that attended retooling workshops were not adequately retool. - 4.
+Lecturers were generally negative about CBE implementation and the retooling sessions. - 5.
+The implementation of CBC is faced by untold hiccups for example lack of adequate knowledge, skills on CBC and teaching approaches among the lecturers, Lack of adequate approved textbooks for lecturers and learners, Lack of lecturers instructional materials.